 Why would you need to glue Birkenstocks?

-Known for their adaptive cork soles, trendy design and extremely high build quality, Birkenstocks are a German fashion icon, which are very popular across Europe and North America.
+Known for their adaptive cork soles, trendy design, and extremely high build quality, Birkenstocks are a German fashion icon, that is very popular across Europe and North America.

 There is a fair bit of maintenance to carry out on Birkenstocks to keep them looking good for years to come, and although they are very well made, (all Birkenstocks are manufactured in Germany) eventually years of wear and tear take their toll and you may have to make some small repairs to keep them looking and feeling great.